2025 Dhaka Chengdu J-7 crash: Investigation

-The Inter-Services Public Relations (ISPR) issued a statement that the BAF had formed a high-level committee to investigate the incident.
-They attributed the accident to a mechanical fault and said that the pilot had "made every effort to divert the aircraft away from densely populated areas towards a more sparsely inhabited location".
+The Inter-Services Public Relations (ISPR) issued a statement that the Bangladesh Air Force (BAF) had formed a high-level committee to investigate the incident.
+The ISPR attributed the accident to a mechanical fault and said that the pilot had "made every effort to divert the aircraft away from densely populated areas towards a more sparsely inhabited location".
 On July 22, BAF chief marshal Hasan Mahmood Khan also attributed the crash to a technical failure and denied that they were concealing the true death toll, adding that the BAF would provide assistance to the injured until their full recovery.

 The High Court asked the government to establish a technical investigative committee.
-On 5 November 2025, the official investigation committee submitted their report to chief adviser Muhammad Yunus.
+On 5 November 2025, the official investigation committee submitted their report to Chief Adviser Muhammad Yunus.
 The report blamed pilot error for the crash.

+The probe committee interviewed around 150 individuals, including experts, eyewitnesses, and victims' families, and collected 168 pieces of evidence.
+Based on its findings, it made 33 recommendations to the government.

 As per the CA's press secretary Shafiqul Alam:"The probe body concluded that the tragedy resulted from a pilot's operational error during flight, which caused a loss of control over the aircraft.
 Among its key recommendations, the committee proposed that, for public safety, all initial Air Force training be conducted outside Dhaka.

-The situation went beyond his control."
+The situation went beyond his control."The report also revealed that the school building had not been approved in accordance with the Bangladesh National Building Code.
+Instead of the required three central staircases, the building had only one.
+The investigation indicated that this design flaw contributed to the high number of casualties.